mjacob1002/Eir/docs/Deterministic/SIS.md

 >>>
 ```

 However, if plot=True in the run method, then a pyplot figure object will be returned with the dataframe in a tuple, with element 0 being the dataframe and element 1 being the figure object.
-A plot will also be displayed.
+A plot will also be displayed that represent all of the variables within the model.